krushilnaik/with-prisma-mongodb-nextauth/README.md

 # with-prisma-mongodb-nextauth

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and the `with-prisma-nextauth-typescript` template.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and the `with-prisma-mongodb-nextauth` template.

 To use the template, run: